baking-bad/pysignalr/README.md

 - `error` (str): The error message, if any.

-## Roadmap

-- [x] More documentation, both internal and user.
-- [x] Integration tests with containerized ASP hello-world server.
-- [x] Ensure that authentication works correctly.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.